MicroTCA-Tech-Lab/meta-techlab-bsp/README.md

 Please check [Xilinx Wiki: Solution Zynq PL Programming With FPGA Manager](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841645/Solution+Zynq+PL+Programming+With+FPGA+Manager) for more information.

+### Image versioning & build information

+There is a post-processing step defined in `meta-techlab-utils/classes/image-buildinfo-mod.bbclass` which creates a text file `/etc/build` on the target rootfs containing information about the layer revisions used in the image build.
+The Yocto manifest can be pinned and assigned a version tag using the helper script `meta-techlab-utils/scripts/tag-image.sh`.
+The `image-buildinfo-mod` will try to retrieve a version tag and identify the layer setup used in the image build.

+#### Troubleshooting

+If an old (pre-v2.35.2) Git version is installed on the build host, `image-buildinfo-mod` can fail with a Git error such as "dubious ownership in repository" or "unsafe repository".
+This is due to bitbake using `fakeroot` while postprocessing the target rootfs.
+There are two options to recover from this error:

+* Preferred solution: Update Git to a recent version
+    ```
+    sudo add-apt-repository ppa:git-core/ppa && sudo apt update && sudo apt install git
+    ```
+* If Git update is not possible: Disable buildinfo class
+    ```
+    echo 'SKIP_BUILDINFO="1"' >> conf/local.conf
+    ```

 ## FPGA bitstream integration

 See [fpga-integration.md](fpga-integration.md) for a detailed view of how FPGA bitstreams are handled in the Yocto system.